 Cavaliers vs. Knicks Injury Report Today - April 18

-The injury report for the Cleveland Cavaliers (51-31) ahead of their NBA playoffs opening round game 2 against the New York Knicks (47-35) currently features only one player.
-The playoff matchup tips at 7:30 PM ET on Tuesday, April 18 from Rocket Mortgage Fieldhouse.
+Find the injury report for the Cleveland Cavaliers (51-31), which currently includes just one player listed, as the Cavaliers prepare for their NBA playoffs first round game 2 with the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Tuesday, April 18 at 7:30 PM ET.

 Watch Cavaliers vs. Knicks with Fubo!

-The teams square off once again after the Knicks beat the Cavaliers 101-97 on Saturday.
-Jalen Brunson led the way with a team-leading 27 points in the win for the Knicks, while Donovan Mitchell put up 38 points in the loss for the Cavaliers.
+These two teams match up for the second straight game after the Knicks beat the Cavaliers 101-97 on Saturday.
+Jalen Brunson's team-leading 27 points led the Knicks to the win.
+Donovan Mitchell had 38 points for the Cavaliers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.